Leafwise de Rham cohomology of generic Reeb foliations: Big and small kinetic theory phase spaces

 In \cite{do-oh:reduction}, the terminology of \emph{contact kinetic theory phase space}, big and small, is introduced.
 Adopting the same terminology restricted to the corresponding configuration space, we recall some basic definitions and properties therefrom that we are going to use.

-Let $M$ be a compact connected smooth contactable manifold of dimension $2n+1$ with (nonempty) the set of contact forms $\mathcal{C} (M)$.
-It follows that $\mathcal{C}(M)$ is an open subset of $\Omega^1(M)$ and so its tangent space is canonically identified with $\Omega^1(M)$ itself.
-When $M$ is equipped with an orientation, we also consider the subset $\mathfrak C^+(M)$ consisting of $\lambda$ with
+Let $M$ be a compact connected smooth contactable manifold of dimension $2n+1$.
+We denote by $\mathfrak{C}(M)$ the set of maximally nondegenerate one-forms.
+It follows that $\mathfrak{C}(M)$ is an open subset of $\Omega^1(M)$ and so its tangent space is canonically identified with $\Omega^1(M)$ itself.
+We denote this canonical inclusion by \be \iota:\mathfrak{C}(M) \hookrightarrow \Omega^1(M). \ee When $M$ is equipped with an orientation, we also consider the subset $\mathfrak C^+(M)$ consisting of $\lambda$ with